 -Denying the individual as a racial/cultural being

 By implementing vocabulary into your organization’s workplace, employees and staff are able to identify normalized behaviors, like microaggressions.
-For more resources around vocabulary, check out The Equity Center’s s an excellent glossary on racial equity.
+For more resources around vocabulary, check out The Equity Center’s s excellent glossary on racial equity.

 2. Identify race equity champions at the board and senior leadership levels.

 Select leaders who believe in the priority of racial equity.
-They are the ones that can communicate policies and values from top-down.
+They are the ones that can communicate policies and values from the top-down.
 With the right leadership, the speed and depth that racial equity is implemented can be highly effective.

 C-Suite levels and boards should reflect the diversity of their employees and the audiences they cater to.
 Some organizations may take inspiration from Alex Ohanian’s move: the American entrepreneur resigned from the tech company he co-founded, Reddit.
 He urged his position to be filled by a black candidate.